Epilepsy Society is calling for safer epilepsy medication in pregnancy.

 Safe Mum, Safe Baby is a campaign to raise awareness of the risks many epilepsy drugs pose to babies during pregnancy.

-We are calling on the government to fund research into safer epilepsy medication so that babies will not be born with preventable disabilities caused by their mothers' life-saving drugs.
+We are calling on the Government to fund research into safer epilepsy medication so that babies will not be born with preventable disabilities caused by their mothers' life-saving drugs.

-A new review has shown that some of the most commonly prescribed epilepsy medications can pose an increased risk for babies during pregnancy.
+A review has shown that some of the most commonly prescribed epilepsy medications can pose an increased risk for babies during pregnancy.

 While lamotrigine and levetiracetam have been shown to be the safest medications during pregnancy, data has highlighted an increased risk with many other medications.

 It is well known that valproate carries a high risk of harm to any baby exposed to it during pregnancy, but a report from the Commission on Human Medicines has also shown that there are risks linked to other drugs including carbamazepine, topiramate, phenytoin and phenobarbital.

 Please note, you should never stop taking or make changes to your medication without consulting your doctor.
 To talk this information through, please call our helpline team on 01494 601 400 or email email@example.com (open Mon - Fri 9-4pm and Weds 9-7.30pm).